 Knowledgeable Chicago Lawyer Answering Questions About Laundry Pod Poisoning Over the years, manufacturers have looked for ways to make household maintenance and chores as convenient as possible.
 From washing machines that can tackle larger loads to dryers that finish a load in less than one hour, the job of laundry has gotten easier.
 One way … Continue reading Can I Sue for Laundry Pod Poisoning in My Child?

 Chicago Injury Lawyer Warns Possible Liability for Salt & Ice Challenge The internet is full of fads, and lately, the trend of “challenges” has taken social media and video sharing services by storm.
 The latest challenge is known as the “Salt and Ice” challenge.
-It is an incredibly dangerous challenge that people should avoid, because … Continue reading Are You Enjoying the Salt and Ice Challenge?
-Beware of the Possible Liability
+It is an incredibly dangerous challenge that people should avoid, because … Continue reading When Are You Liable For Injuries From The Salt And Ice Challenge?

 Personal Injury Attorney Helping Clients Understand Parental Liability in Chicago Parents might be liable for the actions of their child, especially if those actions are negligent or criminal in nature.
 Typically, parental liability kicks in from the age of eight to when the child reaches adulthood.
-So, under the basic premise, a parent may be … Continue reading Understanding Parental Liability: When Can You Hold Parents Accountable?
+So, under the basic premise, a parent may be … Continue reading When To Hold Parents Accountable: The Facts On Parental Liability

 There are various cases in the news as of late that have been forced into arbitration.
 This is because more companies are using arbitration clauses in their standard contract wording.
 Everything from nursing home agreements to gym membership consent forms are utilizing the arbitration clause.
 Companies believe that these terms are less expensive to issue, … Continue reading Will an Arbitration Clause Be the End of Your Personal Injury Lawsuit?